-ALVIN G. FLANAGAN, formerly assistant director of WRUF, State and University radio station in Gainesville, Fla., has joined the production staff of WOR, New York, replacing Robert Lewis Shayon, now with CBS.
+ALVIN G. FLANAGAN, formerly as-sistant director of WRUF, State and University radio station in Gainesville, Conversity radio station in Gamesville, Fla., has joined the production staff of WOR, New York, replacing Robert Lewis Shayon, now with CBS.
 Frances Miller replaces Theodora Morgan in the supply department.
-Miss Morgan has joined WGAC, Augusta.
-Ga.
+Miss Morgan has joined WGAC, Augusta, Ga.